BabooPan/Demo-SAM/README.md

 * Delete AWS CodeStar stack/template from AWS CloudFormation,</br>which named "awscodestar-<CODESTAR_PROJECT_NAME>"

 ## Conclusion
-In this post, we demostrated:
+In this post, we demonstrated:
-* How to setup a continuous delivery pipeline by AWS CodeStar
+* How to set up a continuous delivery pipeline by AWS CodeStar
 * Develop with AWS Cloud9
-* Preform Lambda/API Gateway testing by AWS SAM Cli (SAM Local)
+* Perform Lambda/API Gateway testing by AWS SAM Cli (SAM Local)
-* Deploy SAM within canary deployment
+* Deploy SAM within a canary deployment